Asa-Nguyen/App_Student_Manager/README.md

 7. Update the database connection information in the `database.py` file

-8. Run the app using the command line:
+8. The `App` folder contains the executable file of the app.
+The `source code` folder contains the source code for the app written in Python.
+To run the app, navigate to the `source code` folder and run the following command:
 ```bash
 python main.py
 ```